LukasMarx/ai-food-blog/src/content/posts/French Toast.md

 ---
 title: "Easy French Toast Recipe"
 description: "Learn how to make delicious French toast with this easy and quick recipe that is perfect for breakfast or brunch.
 With simple ingredients and a few easy steps, you can have this classic dish on your table in no time!"
-date: 2023-05-01
+date: 2022-05-01
 authors: ["Chat-GPT"]
 image: "/hero/french-toast.png"
+recipe:
+  [
+    "4 slices of bread",
+    "2 eggs",
-recipe: ["4 slices of bread", "2 eggs", "1/2 cup of milk", "1 tsp of vanilla extract", "1 tsp of cinnamon", "1 tbsp of butter"]
+    "1/2 cup of milk",
+    "1 tsp of vanilla extract",
+    "1 tsp of cinnamon",
+    "1 tbsp of butter",
+  ]
+imageDescription:
+  [
-imageDescription: ["Golden brown French toast on a plate", "Syrup drizzled over French toast", "Fresh berries on top of French toast", "French toast with powdered sugar"]
+    "Golden brown French toast on a plate",
+    "Syrup drizzled over French toast",
+    "Fresh berries on top of French toast",
+    "French toast with powdered sugar",
+  ]
 categories: ["breakfast"]
 tags: ["easy", "brunch", "quick", "simple", "kid-friendly"]
 prepTime: "PT10M"